Handwritten open letter to General Th. Pangalos, President of the Greek Government

 page 3 of 3 open ↗

-Theodoros Pangalos was a Greek general who seized power in a military coup in June 1925 and ruled as dictator of Greece until August 1926 under the title “President of the Government.”
-This open-appeal letter is dated by reference to that 14-month window.
+Theodoros Pangalos was a Greek general who seized power in a military coup in June 1925 and ruled Greece as dictator under the title “President of the Government” until he was deposed fourteen months later in August 1926.
+This open-appeal letter is dated by reference to that fourteen-month window.
 It is a substantial political polemic — three pages of dense Greek cursive — touching on Asia Minor refugees, the 1922 catastrophe, Turkish persecution, and broader foreign-policy critique (France, Germany, Bulgaria, the Bolshevik Revolution).

-The format (“Instead of a Recommendation / An open appeal”) is rhetorical: the author had given up on formal channels and was publishing this as an open letter for broader Greek-public attention.
-It could be a Lazaros draft — Lazaros had a published polemical history (his 1915 Athens book The National Tragedy of Thrace and Asia Minor) — or a copy of someone else’s open letter he preserved.
+The format — “Instead of a Recommendation / An open appeal” — is rhetorical: the author had given up on formal channels and was publishing this as an open letter for broader Greek-public attention.
+It could be a Lazaros draft (he had published this kind of polemic before — see his 1915 Athens book The National Tragedy of Thrace and Asia Minor) or a copy of someone else’s open letter that he preserved.
 The handwriting differs from his October 1926 New York letter, so the author is not yet conclusively identified.